sapegin/sapegin.me/src/content/blog/javascript-code-styles.md

 It could also be because many popular open source projects are old but in the survey people described what they used on their latest project.

-So if you’re starting a new JavaScript project [AirBnb preset](https://github.com/airbnb/javascript) (2 spaces, semicolons, etc.) will be a good choice: your code style will be familiar for many developers.
+So if you’re starting a new JavaScript project [Airbnb preset](https://github.com/airbnb/javascript) (2 spaces, semicolons, etc.) will be a good choice: your code style will be familiar for many developers.

 **Note:** Two projects of 100 are written in CoffeeScript.
 CoffeeScript itself is one of them.
 They and one with only native code were excluded from the results.